 According to the 2021 census, there are approximately 95,000 Carers in the Norfolk and Waveney Integrated Care System with a fifth of these being Young Carers and Young Adult Carers.
 Many of these Carers are providing over 50 hours of care a week and care for more than one person.

-Findings from the Carers Voice Co-produced Engagement with All Age Carers in Norfolk and Waveney Report 2022 state that almost half of respondents (47.5%) provide more than 50 hours of care per week.
-Some of this will result from the number of respondents caring for more than 1 person (25.6%).
-Nearly 50% of Carers taking part in this survey had not received a Carer's Assessment.
-A further 20% were unsure if they had received an assessment, meaning that the number of respondents without an assessment could be as high as 70%.
+Findings from the Carers Voice Co-produced Engagement with All Age Carers in Norfolk and Waveney Report 2022:

+- Almost half of respondents (47.5%) provide more than 50 hours of care per week, and some of this will result from the number of respondents caring for more than 1 person (25.6%). - Nearly 50% of Carers taking part in this survey had not received a Carer's Assessment.
+A further 20% were unsure if they had received an assessment, meaning that the number of respondents without an assessment could be as high as 70%. - Carers who said there had been negative change to the following aspects of their lives where applicable: